vidtsin/babycare-odoo/bbc_stock/README.rst

 Barcode interface
 -----------------
-Lines are ordered as follows:
+Lines are ordered, and colored as follows:
-* lines with products that do not have a corresponding line in the current picking
+* lines with products that do not have a corresponding line in the current picking (Red)
-* incomplete or overcomplete lines
+* incomplete or overcomplete lines (Yellow)
-* lines with products that have not yet been scanned
+* lines with products that have not yet been scanned (White)
-* lines that are satisfied
+* lines that are satisfied (Green)

+TODO: unscanned products stay on top even if there are red and yellow lines.

 Credits
 -------